Mother’s kidney donation provided son a second chance at life | Case study

 Promptly, the patient was put on multiple lifesaving supports and was continued on haemodialysis.
 Both the donor and the patient were counselled about renal transplantation, the possible outcomes, complications, and the quality of life after transplantations.

-With necessary investigations done & clearances obtained, the patient underwent living donor kidney transplantation (LDKT), receiving the right kidney.
+With necessary investigations done & clearances obtained, the patient underwent a Living Donor Kidney Transplant in Hyderabad at Pace hospitals, receiving the right kidney.
 The procedure was supervised by the consultant nephrologist & renal transplant physician Dr. A Kishore Kumar, and it was accomplished devoid of any accidental perforations during the transplantation surgery at the site.

 Steroids and anti-human thymocyte immunoglobulin preparations were given as a prophylaxis to suppress any rejection.